-Reading assignments will be of different genres from both textbooks and from other authentic text sources.
-Readings are designed primarily to increase active vocabulary and create constant sources for new discussion material and compositions.
-The participation grade will reflect in part student's abilities to report back in class on assigned readings using expanded vocabulary acquired from the readings.
-Composition assignments will be based on the different types of writings.
+Reading assignments may include readings from both texts, readings from magazines and newspapers, and selected Ecuadorian short stories.
+Comprehensive readings are designed primarily to increase active vocabulary and create constant sources for new discussion material.
+The participation grade will reflect in part student's abilities to report back in class on assigned readings using expanded vocabulary acquired from assigned readings.